Avaya (NYSE:AVYA) Updates FY 2022 Earnings Guidance

-A number of brokerages have weighed in on AVYA.
-Zacks Investment Research lowered Avaya from a hold rating to a sell rating in a report on Thursday, October 21st.
-Colliers Securities restated a buy rating and issued a $35.00 price objective on shares of Avaya in a report on Wednesday, September 1st.
-TheStreet upgraded Avaya from a d+ rating to a c rating in a report on Wednesday, October 13th.
-Cowen decreased their price objective on Avaya from $40.00 to $33.00 and set an outperform rating on the stock in a report on Friday, November 12th.
-Finally, Citigroup raised their target price on Avaya from $24.00 to $25.00 and gave the stock a neutral rating in a research note on Tuesday.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Avaya has a consensus rating of Hold and an average price target of $27.91.
+Several analysts have recently weighed in on the company.
+Barclays lowered Avaya from an overweight rating to an equal weight rating and set a $20.00 price objective on the stock. in a report on Wednesday, October 20th.
+TheStreet raised Avaya from a d+ rating to a c rating in a report on Wednesday, October 13th.
+Citigroup lifted their price objective on Avaya from $24.00 to $25.00 and gave the stock a neutral rating in a report on Tuesday.
+JPMorgan Chase & Co. downgraded Avaya from an overweight rating to a neutral rating and cut their target price for the stock from $32.00 to $23.00 in a research report on Monday, October 18th.
+Finally, Colliers Securities reiterated a buy rating and issued a $35.00 price target on shares of Avaya in a research report on Wednesday, September 1st.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and five have given a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $27.91.

-A hedge fund recently raised its stake in Avaya stock.
-LPL Financial LLC raised its position in Avaya Holdings Corp.
-(NYSE:AVYA) by 4.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 14,640 shares of the company’s stock after acquiring an additional 671 shares during the quarter.
-LPL Financial LLC’s holdings in Avaya were worth $290,000 as of its most recent SEC filing.
+An institutional investor recently raised its position in Avaya stock.
+LPL Financial LLC lifted its holdings in Avaya Holdings Corp.
+(NYSE:AVYA) by 4.8% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 14,640 shares of the company’s stock after buying an additional 671 shares during the quarter.
+LPL Financial LLC’s holdings in Avaya were worth $290,000 at the end of the most recent quarter.

 Avaya Holdings Corp. is a global business communications company, which engages in the provision of business collaboration and communication solutions.
 It operates through the following segments: Products & Solutions and Services.
 The Products and Solutions segment includes unified communications and contact center platforms, applications and devices.